PouyaParsian/persian-todo-list/README.md

 ## 🌟 Features

 - ✅ **Add, Delete, and Clear Tasks:** Manage your tasks with an easy-to-use interface.
+- 🗳️ **Mark Tasks as Completed:** Check off tasks with a strike-through effect, saved in localStorage.
 - 🌐 **Persian Language Support:** Full RTL layout for a native experience.
 - 🎨 **Customizable Themes:** Switch between Light and Dark modes effortlessly.
 - 🖋️ **Customizable Fonts:** Choose between **Shabnam** and **Vazir** fonts.